-The government have launched a relatively new scheme, Making Tax Digital – an initiative to make it a more efficent, smoother process for individuals and businesses to keep on top of their tax affairs.
+In September 2019, the Government launched the scheme, Making Tax Digital (MTD) – an initiative to make it a more efficent, smoother process for individuals and businesses to keep on top of their tax affairs.
 This aligns with the technological trend we have seen overtime and are continuing to see.
 Our world today is now more digital than ever before.

 So, what does MTD involve?